Blade Kitten

-Blade Kitten is an episodic 2.5D action-platform video game series developed by Krome Studios.
+Blade Kitten is an episodic 2.5D action-platform video game series developed by Krome Studios and published by Atari.
 It is based on the webcomic of the same name about a female half human, half cat bounty hunter named Kit Ballard.
-The game was released on Microsoft Windows, PlayStation 3 and Xbox 360 in September 2010, with Episode 2 released as DLC in March 2015 on Steam.
-It features a type of anime-style, cell shaded graphics.
+The game was released on Microsoft Windows, PlayStation 3 and Xbox 360 in September 2010.
+After Krome Studios purchased back publishing rights to the title, they released Episode 2 as DLC in March 2015 on Steam.
+It features a type of anime-style, cel shaded graphics.

 Plot and gameplay

 Blade Kitten is a 2.5D platforming action adventure game set three years before the comic book series on an artificial alien planetoid known as Hollow Wish.
 The game begins with Kit tracking down a local troublemaker called Terra-Li but on her way to doing so, Kit uncovers a dark and evil secret about Hollow Wish and its inhabitants.
 Soon after arriving at the planetoid, Kit runs into fellow bounty hunter Justice Kreel who destroys her ship and steals her breaker key which contains all the information she needs to track down and capture Terra-Li.
 While the only playable character is Kit, the game does boast a large array of alternate costumes that change either Kits clothing or to a completely different person.

 The game also includes Kit's alien sidekick Skiffy and her floating sword called a Darque Blade.
 She is able to swing her sword at close range or send it flying over a larger distance to attack enemies and hit inaccessible switches.
 While progressing through the game, the sword can be upgraded and changed to four different types of blade that can deal either higher amounts of damage, faster attack speed or auto lock-on.
 She can also ride dinosaur style animals called Noots over the plains of Hollow Wish.

 The game features different types of collectible items that are picked up while progressing through the game or a hidden inside treasure chests which themselves are hidden somewhere in each level.
 These items act as both a score booster and the games currency, which can be used to buy upgrades like more health and stamina for Kit Ballard, costume changes and blade upgrades.
 The Krome Studios mascot, Ty the Tasmanian Tiger also makes an appearance as one of the unlockable costumes.
 The game consists of nineteen levels and three boss battles.